Discover Buffalo Springs National Reserve

 This period coincides with the dry season, making it the best time for wildlife viewing as animals gather around water sources like the Ewaso Ng’iro River.
 Tourist numbers are higher, especially from July to October when international tourists visit.

-How to get to Buffalo Springs National Reserve
+How to Get to Buffalo Springs National Reserve

 By Road